-GUSTO Demonstration Projects are trail initiatives pursued by GUSTO partners in order to demonstrate the kinds of natural-surface connections we are trying to create.
-GUSTO partners collaborated to plan, design, build, and promote four GUSTO demonstration projects in 2016 as outlined below.
+GUSTO Demonstration Projects are trail initiatives pursued by GUSTO partners in order to demonstrate the kinds of natural-surface connections we are trying to create around the Santa Fe area.
+GUSTO partners have collaborated to plan, design, build, and promote five GUSTO demonstration projects in 2016-22 as outlined below.
 These projects are intended to lay the groundwork for many more GUSTO collaborations in years to come.

 (1) SFCC-Spur Trail Connector